Diode Vs SR MOSFET

-Reduce the conduction losses —> Converter efficiency increaes
+Reduce the conduction losses —> Converter efficiency increases

 Let’s assume current flowing through the device is “20 A” when it is conducting.